Office HoursHello. The Landlording team (aka Property Management team) is here from 9am — 5pm, Monday to Friday.

 When you decide to move on, we’ll use it as a reference to confirm how wonderfully you’ve looked after your home.
 Occasionally we do pick up on some variations (fair wear and tear excluded) that we need reinstated.
 Keep the report in a safe place, so you’ve got it handy when the time comes.

-Expect an initial inspection within the first three months, followed by further inspections every four months.
 Your home will be inspected periodically during your tenancy.
 We don’t wear a white glove, but we do like to do a quick check on the condition of the property and how fantastically you’re maintaining it.

 We’ll always try to let you know at least seven days prior to entry (so there’s plenty of time for you to do a quick whip around).
 These inspections also give you the opportunity to let us know about out any repairs or maintenance needed.